GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/papers/index.md

 May 26, 2022, Dublin, Association of Computational Linguistics, pp. 12--22.

-Jey Han Lau, Carlos Armendariz, Shalom Lappin, Matthew Purver, and Chang Shu (2020), \"[How Furiously Can Colorless Green Ideas Sleep?
-Sentence Acceptability in Context](lau-armandariz-lappin-purver-shu_tacl20.pdf)\", *Transactions of the Association for Computational Linguistics* 8, pp.  296--310.
+Jey Han Lau, Carlos Armendariz, Shalom Lappin, Matthew Purver, and Chang Shu (2020), [How Furiously Can Colorless Green Ideas Sleep?
+Sentence Acceptability in Context](lau-armandariz-lappin-purver-shu_tacl20.pdf), *Transactions of the Association for Computational Linguistics* 8, pp. 296--310.

 Adam Ek, Jean-Philippe Bernardy, and Shalom Lappin (2019), [Language Modeling with Syntactic and Semantic Representation for Sentence